 When people talk about Ariel Pink, something along the lines of ‘re-imagining retro sounds’ comes up.
 This is less applicable to Mature Themes than some of his other work.
 No doubt the album does have its share of retro-mania.
 This time around though it’s not the smooth AM pop of the 70’s/80’s but the sounds of San Francisco circa 1968 that get the nod, with “Incense And Peppermints”-esque organ on “Kinski Assassin”, Byrds-y jangling guitars on “Only In My Dreams”, and We’re Only In It For The Money-esque breaks throughout.
 But Pink has warped classic sounds and styles so radically, and added so many others into his incongruous mix, that one can reasonably say he’s managed to transcend the retro tags here.

-Admittedly the album is not consistently as great as its best songs and it ends with an identical cover of the boring-ass-but-fashionable-right-now Donnie & Joe Emerson song “Baby”, but it’s (almost) never less than good, and seriously, always interesting.
-Compositionally, Pink is also doing a lot of interesting things – I’m starting to understand a bit more why John Maus is practically gay for his songwriting (like he wants to bone it…songwriting is a dude, right?).
+Admittedly the album is not consistently as great as its best songs and it ends with an identical cover of the boring-but-fashionable-right-now Donnie & Joe Emerson song “Baby”, but it’s (almost) never less than good, and seriously, always interesting.
+Compositionally, Pink is also doing a lot of interesting things – I’m starting to understand a bit more why John Maus is a big fan of his songwriting.

 One of my favourite songwriters, AC Newman, best known as the frontman of the New Pornographers (perhaps you’ve heard of them…) has a new solo album on the horizon.
 While I wasn’t too crazy about his last, Get Guilty – which was a fine effort, but lacked chutzpa and staying power – his first, The Slow Wonder, was something of a minor masterpiece, so much so that it made the #9 spot on my Top 50 Canadian Albums Of The Decade list.
 The next entry is called Shut Down The Streets and drops sometime this fall.
 Annnnd there’s a first track out for all of us to talk about called “I’m Not Talking.